-Your "Ideal Weight" Isn't What You Think
+Your 'Ideal Weight' Isn't What You Think

 Many people have this idea in their heads of a number that they consider to be their “ideal weight.”

 So where do they get this from?
 Some look at the body mass index charts, which were created about 200 years ago by Lambert Quetelent (a mathematician, NOT a physician) as a way to categorize people for his research and were never meant to be an indicator of health.
 Also, fun fact in the 1990’s a bunch of Americans went to bed and woke up “overweight.”
-Their body size hadn’t changed-however against recommendations from The World Health Organization, an “obesity task force” (which was funded by the makers of one of the largest anti-obesity drugs) decided to lower the BMI.
+Their body size hadn’t changed-however against recommendations from The World Health Organization, an “obesity task force” (which was funded by the makers of a weight-loss drug) decided to lower the BMI.
 The reality is that BMI really tells you nothing about someone’s health or behaviors.

 Some look at their weight back in high school (i’m pretty sure we aren’t all meant to have our “high school bodies” forever, bodies are meant to change as we age).
 Others just arbitrarily pick a number that “sounds good” to them.